 - Monterey Jack

-Ready to make gouda mac n cheese?
+Ready to get started?
 You’ll find the full, printable version of the recipe below, but here are the basic steps you’ll take:

 - Cook the macaroni.
-You can pick the brand of your choice and follow the directions for cooking.
+You can pick the brand of your choice and follow the package instructions to boil and cook.

 - Create your sauce (photos 1 & 2).
-The gouda mac n cheese has a rich sauce with a base of butter, flour, and spices whisked with milk.
+It has a rich sauce with a base of butter, flour, and spices whisked with milk.

 - Stir in the cheese (photo 3).
 Take the pan off the heat and let the cheese melt into the sauce while you stir.

 - Combine the cheese sauce and macaroni (photo 4).
-Now put the smoked gouda mac and cheese together by combing the cheese sauce with the cooked pasta.
+Now put dish together by combing the cheese sauce with the cooked pasta.
 Stir it up then pour into a 2-quart casserole dish.

 - Add the breadcrumbs.
-Top your gouda mac n cheese with a mixture of breadcrumbs and butter, then spread evenly over the top.
+Sprinkle with a mixture of breadcrumbs and butter, then spread evenly over the top.

 - Bake, serve, and enjoy!

-Here are some helpful tips and tricks when making this gouda mac and cheese recipe:
+Here are some helpful tips and tricks when making this recipe:

 - Whisk milk in slowly.
 As you are creating the cheesy gouda sauce, you need to add the milk in a little bit at a time and whisk continually.
 This will help prevent the milk from becoming scalded or overly frothy.